sathishsekarss/Configuration-Files/README.md

 ## Setting vim cursor style for insert and normal mode

-Add this configuration to get insert cursor in insert mode and block cursor in normal mode. (https://github.com/sathishsekarss/Configuration-Files/blob/master/.vimrc#L89)
+Add this configuration to get insert cursor in insert mode and block cursor in normal mode. [go to the code](https://github.com/sathishsekarss/Configuration-Files/blob/master/.vimrc#L89)